 MNSSHP Party Merchandise

-Yes, there are t-shirts and hats to commemorate the event, but there's more.
-Mickey pumpkins, pumpkin Mickey ears, coffee mugs, and some characters that normally don't get to come out and play.
+There are t-shirts and hats to commemorate the event, but there’s more.
+Mickey pumpkins, pumpkin Mickey ears, coffee mugs, and some characters that generally don’t get to come out and play.

 Special PhotoPass Treats